Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

-With some planning, regular planting and correct variety selection it’s possible to grow lettuce all year round.
-With the protection of a greenhouse, cloche or fleece you can have lettuce growing into the coldest winters.
+With some planning, regular planting, and correct variety selection, it’s possible to grow lettuce all year round.
+With the protection of a greenhouse, cloche, or fleece, you can have lettuce growing into the coldest winters.

 Choosing Which Variety To Grow